Getting Started

 3from nisystemlink.clients.core import ApiException, HttpConfiguration

-4from nisystemlink.clients.feeds._feeds_client import FeedsClient
+4from nisystemlink.clients.feeds import FeedsClient

 5from nisystemlink.clients.feeds.models import (